maximis3d/football-info/README.md

 # football-info
-An application to get football information using the API-SPORT's Football API
+A CLI tool to get information using football api.